arturscheiner/ookly/README.md

-# ookly
+# ook
-A small program written in golang meant to help you to create you k8s ook lab.
+ook is a small program writen in golang that makes easy to provision a kubernetes cluster.